An SUV crash at a London school kills an 8-year-old girl. A woman is arrested for dangerous driving

 She confirmed that the crash wasn't being treated as terror-related, but urged people not to speculate as to what happened.

-Dr. John Martin, chief paramedic for the London Ambulance Service, said that 16 people were treated at the scene, 10 of whom were hospitalized.
+Dr. John Martin, chief paramedic for the London Ambulance Service, said that 16 people were treated at the scene for injuries, including the girl who died.
+He said 10 of the injured were later taken to a hospital.
+It was not immediately clear how many of the injured were children, though police indicated in an early update that at least seven children had been hurt.

 Police were called to The Study Preparatory School, a private all-girls school, at 9:54 a.m., along with paramedics from ground and air ambulances.

-Stephen Hammond, Wimbledon’s representative in Parliament, said the section of the school where the crash took place caters to younger children between the ages of 4 and 8.
+Stephen Hammond, Wimbledon’s representative in Parliament, said the children were having a party when the incident happened.

-“It is tragically on the last day of term for this young girl to have lost her life,” he said.
+“I think it was a usual end-of-year celebration party.
+Just in the garden," he said.
+"As I understand it, they were inside the school but outside the classroom.”

 The crash occurred about a mile away from the All England Lawn Tennis and Croquet Club, which is hosting the world-famous Wimbledon tennis tournament.
 Unlike the grand slam event, the school is located in a fairly remote area surrounded by local parks, horse trails and golf courses.